rickyguerin/Conversation-Dataset-Generator/README.md

-# Nodding Head Dataset Generator
+# Conversation Dataset Generator

+A Unity application that simulates a conversation between two figures and produces a video of the simulation.